thephpleague/flysystem/docs/adapter/gitlab.md

 For more information on how to create your own Personal Access token: [GitLab Docs](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)

 ### Project ID
-Every project in Gitlab has its own Project ID.
+Every project in GitLab has its own Project ID.
 It can be found at to top of the frontpage of your repository.
 [See](https://stackoverflow.com/questions/39559689/where-do-i-find-the-project-id-for-the-gitlab-api#answer-53126068)

 ### Base URL
 This will be the URL where you host your GitLab server (e.g. https://gitlab.com).